Phase Structure and Machine Learning Identification in One Dimensional Systems with Power Law Correlated Disorder and Long Range Hopping: Introduction

 On the other hand, introducing spatial correlations into the disorder potential can also induce delocalization.
-Potentials with long-range correlations, such as those generated from fractional Brownian motion, can create extended states and even mobility edges separating localized and delocalized states within the energy spectrum~\cite{deMoura1998_1,izrailev1999localization}.
+Potentials with long-range correlations, such as those generated from fractional Brownian motion, can create extended states and even mobility edges separating localized and delocalized states within the energy spectrum~\cite{deMoura1998,izrailev1999localization}.
 The intuition is that correlated disorder is "smoother" than white-noise disorder, reducing the effectiveness of random scattering\cite{keen2015crystallography, carpena2002metal, neverov2022correlated, PhysRevLett.107.156601, Pouranvari_2025}.

-While these two mechanisms for delocalization have been studied extensively in isolation, their interplay remains a rich area of investigation.
-The central question we address in this work is: What is the fate of localization in a 1D system where both long-range hopping and long-range correlated disorder are present simultaneously?
-This scenario is not merely of academic interest but is relevant to various physical systems, including trapped ions, Rydberg atoms, and polar molecules, where both interactions and external potentials can exhibit long-range characteristics~\cite{defenu2021, kuhl2000experimental, chavez2021disorder, bixon1999long, singh2017effect, ito2003long}.
+While these two mechanisms for delocalization have been studied extensively in isolation\cite{mirlin1996transition,deMoura1998,izrailev1999localization}, their interplay remains a rich area of investigation\cite{deng2020mobility, li2017delocalization}.
+A central question we address is whether, and under what conditions in the $(\alpha,\beta)$ parameter space, there will be a phase transition between delocalized and localized states for the entire spectrum or, more interestingly, whether single-particle mobility edges—energy-dependent transitions between localized and extended eigenstates—appear and remain robust with system size.

+The simultaneous presence of long-range correlated disorder and long-range hopping is not merely a theoretical construct but can be realized in several contemporary experimental platforms.
+For example, trapped-ion chains offer precise control over both onsite potentials and long-range spin-spin interactions, which can be mapped to fermionic hopping with power-law tails\cite{kuhl2000experimental, chavez2021disorder}.
+Similarly, Rydberg atoms in optical tweezers can simulate disordered Hamiltonians with tunable interactions and disorder correlations\cite{browaeys2020many,chavez2021disorder}.
+Polar molecules in optical lattices also exhibit dipolar-mediated long-range tunneling and can be subjected to engineered disorder potentials with prescribed spatial correlations\cite{moses2017creation, singh2017effect, ito2003long}.
+Moreover, synthetic photonic or acoustic lattices with designed refractive-index modulations and long-range coupling elements provide another versatile setting for realizing such models\cite{ozawa2019topological}.
+These experimental advances make the physics explored in this work directly accessible to laboratory investigation.